Skip to main content

 1 minuut

-Rotterdam, September 9, 2025 – Verstegen Spices & Sauces, together with Schevichoven Droogt and three growers, is taking an important step: the first Dutch regenerative herb supply chain is under development.
-This is good news for the soil and biodiversity, for farmers who are opting for more variety in their cultivation plans, and for consumers eager for herbs grown in the Netherlands.
+Rotterdam, 9 September 2025 – Verstegen Spices & Sauces, together with Schevichoven Droogt and three growers, is taking an important step: the first Dutch regenerative herb chain is under development.
+Good news for soil and biodiversity, for farmers who choose more variety in their cultivation plan, and for consumers looking forward to herbs from Dutch soil.

-The partnership agreement was signed on Thursday, September 4th.
-This is a collaboration between herb processor Schevichoven Droogt and Verstegen Spices & Sauces as the buyer.
-Michel Driessen (owner of Verstegen), Mark Schraauwen (CEO of Verstegen), and Maarten van Dam (owner of Schevichoven) signed the agreement.
-This marked the start of the collaboration.
-Over the next two years, the parties will undergo a pilot phase to gain knowledge and further develop the system.
-The shared goal is to collaborate with 40 to 50 farmers by 2032, who grow approximately 10 different herbs annually.
+On Thursday, September 4, the cooperation agreement was signed.
+This is a collaboration between herb processor Schevichoven Droogt and Verstegen Spices & Sauces as a buyer.
+During this moment, Michel Driessen (owner of Verstegen), Mark Schraauwen (CEO of Verstegen), and Maarten van Dam (owner of Schevichoven) signed the agreement.
+With this, the collaboration has begun.
+In the coming two years, the parties will go through a pilot phase in which knowledge will be gained and the system further developed.
+The joint goal is to cooperate with 40 to 50 farmers by 2032, who will grow approximately 10 different herbs annually.

 How Verstegen and Schevichoven Droogt found each other in herb cultivation

-Verstegen and Schevichoven worked independently toward the same goal: a regenerative herb supply chain in the Netherlands.
-In 2023, Verstegen launched a pilot project with parsley, together with Wim Stegeman and Marga Klein Swormink of Boerderij Saalland.
-At the same time, Schevichoven investigated how herb cultivation could be reintroduced in the Netherlands in a regenerative way, focusing on a healthy business model for farmers and improving soil health and biodiversity.
-Because sales are crucial for a sustainable supply chain, Schevichoven Droogt was delighted to encounter Verstegen along the way.
-Together, they decided to join forces to ensure the entire chain, from farm to fork, is involved.
+Verstegen and Schevichoven worked independently on the same goal: a regenerative herb chain in the Netherlands.
+In 2023, Verstegen started a pilot with parsley, together with Wim Stegeman and Marga Klein Swormink from Boerderij Saalland.
+Schevichoven simultaneously investigated how herb cultivation could be reintroduced in the Netherlands in a regenerative way, with attention to a healthy business model for farmers and the improvement of soil health and biodiversity.
+Because sales are crucial for a sustainable chain, Schevichoven Droogt was very happy to meet Verstegen along the way.
+Together, they decided to join forces, so that the entire chain, from farm to plate, is involved.

 From pilot to chain: scaling up step by step

-The first parsley pilot demonstrated that sustainable, local herb cultivation is feasible in the Netherlands.
-This success is now being built upon by developing a regenerative, organic, and Dutch-sourced supply chain.
-Scaling up is a step-by-step process: from cultivation and harvesting to processing, logistics, and sales.
+The first parsley pilot showed that sustainable, local herb cultivation in the Netherlands is feasible.
+Building on this success, a chain that is regenerative, organic, and of Dutch origin is now being developed.
+Scaling up is happening step by step: from cultivation and harvesting to processing, logistics, and sales.

 Expansion

-The first herbs are being grown by Joost and Sanne of Zonnegoed, Wim and Marga of Saalland, and Ruben of Regenerative Farm Schevichoven.
-They operate according to regenerative principles: without chemical pesticides, with minimal tillage, and increased crop diversity.
-Savory, marjoram, chervil, thyme, rosemary, oregano, sage, and lovage have been selected for this first round.
-Processing takes place at Schevichoven using solar panels and a modern drying facility, specially designed by drying expert Jan Diekema.
-This facility is designed to maximize the retention of aroma and flavor.
+The first herbs are grown by Joost and Sanne from Zonnegoed, Wim and Marga from Saalland, and Ruben from Regenerative Farm Schevichoven.
+They work according to regenerative principles: without chemical pesticides, with minimal tillage, and increased crop diversity.
+For this first round, savory, marjoram, chervil, thyme, rosemary, oregano, sage, and lovage have been selected.
+Processing takes place at Schevichoven using solar panels and a modern drying installation, specially designed by drying expert Jan Diekema.
+This installation is aimed at maximizing the preservation of aroma and taste.

 About Verstegen and Schevichoven

-Verstegen plays a key role in making the herb and spice supply chain more sustainable.
-Driven by its intrinsic motivation to make supply chains fairer, more transparent, and more future-proof, the company has been working for years to make the herb and spice chain more sustainable.
-The previous pilot project with parsley clearly demonstrated the need for increased processing capacity, a challenge now being addressed through the collaboration with Schevichoven.
+Verstegen plays an important role in making the herb and spice chain more sustainable.
+Driven by an intrinsic motivation to make chains fairer, more transparent, and future-proof, the company has been working for years to make the herb and spice chain more sustainable.
+The earlier parsley pilot project made it clear that more processing capacity was needed, a challenge that is now being solved through the cooperation with Schevichoven.

-Schevichoven consists of three divisions whose shared mission is to accelerate the transition to regenerative agriculture in the Netherlands.
-Through Regenerative Farm Schevichoven, the company cultivates 45 perennial crops on 26 hectares in Leersum according to regenerative principles.
-Through Schevichoven Groeit, it participates in projects and partnerships that support farmers in transitioning to regenerative agriculture.
-Schevichoven Droogt also offers high-quality drying facilities specifically designed for optimal processing of the herbs.
+Schevichoven consists of three components whose combined mission is to accelerate the transition to regenerative agriculture in the Netherlands.
+With Regeneratieve Boerderij Schevichoven, the company cultivates 45 perennial crops on 26 hectares in Leersum according to regenerative principles.
+Through Schevichoven Groeit, it participates in projects and collaborations that support farmers in the transition to regenerative agriculture.
+In addition, Schevichoven Droogt offers high-quality drying facilities specifically developed for the optimal processing of herbs.

-The project is co-facilitated by ReGeNL.
-The first steps of this collaboration have already been taken and can be followed through the communication channels of the partners involved.
+The project is made possible in part by ReGeNL.
+The first steps of this collaboration have now been taken and can be followed through the communication channels of the partners involved.

 We'll never share your details.
 See our Privacy Policy.